sitechecker.pro logo mobile

 • Emphasis on Support: Links related to support, like “AppleCare” and “Support,” are prominently placed, ensuring users find help quickly.

-• Corporate Information: As a leading tech company, Apple includes links to its leadership and job opportunities, reflecting its status as an industry leader.
+• Corporate Information: As a leading tech company in California, Apple includes links to its leadership and job opportunities, reflecting its status as an industry leader.

 • Promotions and Services: Apple also highlights its services, like Apple Music and the App Store, subtly promoting its ecosystem.